 0. There are some basic assumptions and rationale that underpin why we are creating a Roadmap and what the Arctic-specific challenges and opportunities of such a proposition entail for how we proceed.
 List what you think the most critical assumptions are that should be stated in this document:

+AUDIENCE: Funding organizations, AC working groups, component networks other than AC, Operational services, communities, private sector.

+(FROM RMTF discussion) There are already numerous networks (regional, subject-oriented, led by different principles, global networks) that are active and have developed strong strategies.
+SAON's RAO should not interfere or redefine what these groups are doing, but seek to add value at the "meta-level" to advance system-level integration across these diverse organizational systems.

+SAON’s RAO should adhere to the Guiding Principles that were laid out in the SAON Strategy.

+SAON’s RAO should support research, operational and community needs consistent with the Arctic SBA’s.

 (e.g. from Sandven): The SAON Roadmap should acknowledge that Arctic observing (AO) is a complex system with several dimensions.
 Broadly speaking, AO is driven by the need to support:

 Scientific disciplines: atmosphere, ocean, cryopshere, terrestrial themes